gyurimy/Coursera-Getting-and-Cleaning-Data/CODE BOOK.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Check the README.txt file for further details about this dataset.

-###Explanation of Raw Data
-Their data was obtained from carrying out experiments with 30 participants performing six different activities while wearing a smartphone.
-The data was randomly split into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
-Using the phone's embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 * subject_test.txt: contains the participant number (1-30) for the test data
 * y_test.txt: contains the activity number (1-6) for the test data
 * x_test.txt: contains the vector information (1-531) for the test data